hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-native-apollo/tutorial-site/content/realtime-feed.md

-In this section, you will:

-- Make a realtime feed that captures public todos added by other people
+In this section, you will make a realtime feed that captures public todos added by other people.
-- Complete the functionality for the rest of the app